OleksiiKova/rent-car-ireland/README.md

 ### Review Form

+The review form becomes available only the day after the booking is completed, when the booking status changes from confirmed to completed.
+This status update is managed by the Heroku scheduler, which checks and updates the booking status daily.
+This approach ensures that only users who have actually used the service can leave a review, maintaining the integrity and authenticity of the feedback.

 The review functionality consists of two key pages: one for leaving a new review and another for editing an existing review.
 Both pages share similar features but cater to different user actions.

 - Booking Information Display: Both pages display the car and booking dates at the top of the page to provide context for the review.